 As an expert sommelier and brewer, I have encountered various situations where the availability of alcohol has been restricted.
 In my experience, being in a dry county can present challenges for individuals who enjoy exploring different types of alcoholic beverages or for businesses that rely on the sale of alcohol for their livelihood.

 However, it is worth noting that even in dry counties, there may still be ways for individuals to obtain alcoholic beverages.
-For example, some counties may allow the sale of and in certain establishments, such as grocery stores or convenience stores.
+For example, some counties may allow the sale of beer and wine in certain establishments, such as grocery stores or convenience stores.
 Additionally, residents in dry counties may choose to travel to nearby wet counties to purchase alcohol or may even opt to make their own alcoholic beverages at home.

 While there are dry counties in Idaho, the decision to be dry or wet is determined by each local jurisdiction.
 Franklin and Madison counties are examples of counties in Idaho that have chosen to prohibit liquor by the drink.
 However, it is important to remember that the availability of alcohol can still vary within dry counties, and individuals may find alternative ways to obtain alcoholic beverages if they so choose.